Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: Conclusions

 This work demonstrates the shortcomings of linear analysis of timestepping stability in nonlinear simulations where the small scales are set by dispersion and there is no dissipation.
 If a small amount of dissipation were introduced in the KdV problem, we expect that linear theory would correctly find many of the IMEX schemes considered in this work to be stable in the $\Delta t \rightarrow 0$ limit, as dissipation would eventually overpower the spurious nonlinear growth and therefore cause soliton solutions to decay.
 Hence, sufficient reduction of the timestep size in problems with a fixed amount of dissipation should be able to avoid nonlinear timestepping instabilities like those considered in this work.
-However, simulations of long-time wave propagation may be interested in studying dynamics without the effects of dissipation.
-An alternative strategy for such cases could be to introduce a small amount of dissipation determined by a function of the timestep size---enough to mitigate the spurious growth of the nonlinear instability and slow its development, but not so strong as to cause the waves to decay.
-A multiple scales analysis could show that the proper balance would be achieved by introducing dissipation scaling with the timestep size raised to a power corresponding to \textit{the order in $\epsilon$} giving the slow time scale of the instability.
-Though such a strategy would be unorthodox, it is intriguing that the multiple scales framework is able to offer these insights.
+It could also be possible to develop a prescription for how much dissipation is necessary to counteract the leading order slow-time instability for a given timestep size.
+Future work could employ the multiple scales framework to address this idea.

-Like most scientific methods, numerical experiments often encounter unexpected results.
-When these turn out to be more sensitive to the numerical scheme than the underlying model, we may suspect that our implementation is ill-posed or requires adjustment before the results can be trusted.
-We bring attention to this intriguing instability to demonstrate the potential shortcomings of linear theory and to incentivize the more careful choice of timestepping schemes.
+Unexpected behavior in numerical simulations should be met with scrutiny.
+We bring attention to this intriguing instability to demonstrate the potential shortcomings of linear theory and to incentivize the more careful consideration of the stability of timestepping schemes.
 We also hope that this work can be referenced as a case study for the utility of asymptotic methods in numerical analysis, as the multiple scales analogy is fundamental to the understanding of this instability.